 Next time I’ll give you some tips about what makes a good headshot, but in the meantime, if you would like some photographs for your website or social networking profiles, please get in touch on 07575 567408 or email ian@ianH.co.uk

 Ian Hamilton is a professional portrait and wedding photographer based in Dorset.
 Contact Ian now for children’s and family portraits, headshots and wedding photography.Found this useful wondering how you can show me your appreciation?
-Well why not ➡
+Well, there are some ways you can say thanks and support my website: ➡